Allegheny-Computer-Science-112-S2018/cs112-S2018-practical7-starter/README.md

 Critically, the timing values and order of growth ratios may be different when you run the experiment on your own computer.
 It is also likely that you will see some atypical order-of-growth ratios.
 Why is that the case?
-Finally, please note that this laboratory assignment invites you to run a comprehensive JUnit test suite for the `DoublyLinkedList`.
+Finally, please note that this practical assignment invites you to run a comprehensive JUnit test suite for the `DoublyLinkedList`.
 While this test suite does not produce any output, you should carefully inspect its tests so that you understand their strategy.
 In particular, it is critically important that you study and